dvershinin/cloudflareddns/README.md

 #### Step 3.
 Get Cloudflare parameters

-Go to your account setting page and get API Key.
+The most secure solution is using an API *token* only.
+(The old way of API email+*key* pair is still supported).

+To generate a *token*, go to your [Cloudflare dashboard](https://dash.cloudflare.com/profile/api-tokens), then click on "Create Token".
+Using the following "Permissions":

+* Zone
+* DNS
+* Edit

+And select your specific domain in "Zone Resources":

+* Include
+* Specific zone
+* example.com (adjust to your domain, of course)

+Now you've got the token.

 #### Step 4.
 Setup DDNS

 * Login to your DSM
 * Go to Control Panel > External Access > DDNS > Add
-* Select Cloudflare as service provider.
-Enter your domain as hostname, your Cloudflare account as Username/Email, and API key as Password/Key
+* Select Cloudflare as service provider
+* Enter your domain as hostname, `x` in the Username/Email, and API token as Password/Key

+The requirement to put `x` is due to Synology GUI's constraints not allowing for an empty field.

 ### Installation for CentOS 7